cnidaire/Master1_Internship/report.md

 date: "2023-05-30"
 keywords: [Markdown, Example]
 abstract: |
-    Most of the Nitrogen fixation in the oceans is due to nitrogen-fixating Bacteria thanks to a collection of genes: *nif*.
-To study the fixation dynamics and the composition of the Bacteria population we sample some environmental DNA and then using a reference database, we can characterize the population.
-However, the current reference file is incomplete and needs to be improved and automatized.
+    Nitrogen is a main block of life however it is a limiting resource on most ocean surfaces and hence nitrogen-fixating bacteria (diazotrophs) have a key role because only they can metabolize di-nitrogen into ammonium with the Nitrogenase protein.
+By studying the populations of diazotrophs we can have a better understanding of past, present, and future climate.
+The characterization of these populations is made using a reference database of the *nifH* gene, coding for a sub-unit of the nitrogenase.
+However, the current database is incomplete and leaves a lot of unannotated sequences.
+Creating a new reference database by collecting the annotated *nifH* sequences present in databases such as NCBI, UK-PROT, and Swiss-Prot is hence needed.
 titlepage: true
 toc-own-page: true
 bibliography: biblio.bib